-As in Yechezkel, 28:14.
 As a matter of fact, the word "Keruvim" really reads 'ke'Ravya', like children (Ramban).
 The Ramban, who hints according to Kabalah why the Keruvim faced each other and why they were 'beaten'.
-See also R. Bachye, who gives a detailed explanation of the Keruvim, and the Seforno on Pasuk 20.

 Why does the Torah write "Shenayim" and not "Sh'nei"?

 R. Bachye: Whenever the Torah writes "Sh'nei" it means that they are exactly similar, 1 which is the case here in most regards.
 Only they differed inasmuch as one had the face of a male, the other, of a female.
 2 And it is to indicate that they were to be formed as a couple (and not as two individuals) that the Torah writes "Shenayim".

 What is the definition of "Mikshah"?